 Manufacturing

-- Critical T-Shapes: Technical manufacturing knowledge + sustainability practices, engineering expertise + lean management
+- The T that matters: Technical manufacturing knowledge + sustainability practices; engineering expertise + lean management

 - Impact: 24% efficiency improvement in facilities led by T-shaped operations leaders